Updated: June 24, 2023.

 People reading the review still have not decided what product they want to buy.
 You can help them make the right choice by presenting similar alternative products.

-You can show similar products of the same manufacturer or the same type of product but from other manufacturers, or both.
+You can show similar products from the same manufacturer or the same type of product but from other manufacturers, or both.

 However, don’t give your users too many choices because they may get lost.
 You should clearly indicate which product variations stand out and why.